 Inuit Qaujimajatuqangit and archeological excavations of Thule sites suggest Baffin caribou have experienced large changes in abundance for at least the last 1000 years (Ferguson 1998; Stenton 1991).
 Fluctuations in caribou abundance seem to be cyclical, occurring over a period of 50-90 years.
 At its peak, the population is at least ten times larger than it is when caribou are scarce and numbers are at a minimum (Campbell et al. 2015; Ferguson 1998; Stenton 1991).
 These large scale fluctuations have been observed in many other caribou populations throughout the Arctic (Ferguson 1997; Gunn 2001; Morneau and Payette 2000).
 These cycles are believed to be natural and result from the interaction of caribou, vegetation, predation, and disease.
 On Baffin Island there are few predator species that persist at low densities, and it is believed much of the fluctuations in Baffin caribou abundance are driven by the interaction of caribou and their habitat.
-Caribou numbers increase until they surpass the carrying capacity of the environment.
-Eventually, large numbers of caribou degrade their range and the population declines quickly to low numbers until the range conditions improve and the cycle begins again (DOE 2015; Ferguson 1997; Ferguson and Messier 2000; Ferguson et al. 2001).
+Caribou numbers of caribou degrade their range and the population declines quickly to low numbers until the range conditions improve and the cycle begins again (DOE 2015; Ferguson 1997; Ferguson and Messier 2000; Ferguson et al. 2001).